gvortel/UNO/README.md

   In subclasses Discard pile situated a method of adding layers of observers in a list.
 Furthermore it has a routine to keep all observers after Any change of the stack.

--------------------View
-Pile listener
-When clicking on a card, the click is detected by the listener.
-The listener adds the card in the stack of DiscardPile.
-DiscardPileRenderer
-The observer (DiscardPileRenderer) exists in the view package and implements the interface the listener.
-In the fraction containing all the energy they need to renew graphics.
-When discardpile accept a new card informs listeners that has the list (Stakeholders) calling the method pileStatusChanged to make graphics change in the stack.